ShaneCBarton/ShaneCBarton/README.md

 ## 🌟 Featured Projects

 ### 🎮 **Game Development**
-- **[Tiny Quest](https://github.com/ShaneCBarton/Tiny-Quest)**: A 2D top down game in the style of The Legend of Zelda developed in 15 weeks for a school project.
+- **[Tiny Quest](https://github.com/ShaneCBarton/Tiny-Quest)**: A 2D top down game in the style of The Legend of Zelda developed in 15 weeks.
+[Play the game](https://shanecb.itch.io/tiny-quest)
+- **[Tiny Adventure](https://github.com/ShaneCBarton/Tiny-Adventure)**: A 2D turn absed RPG game in the style of pokemon made in Unity in 15 weeks.[Play the game](https://shanecb.itch.io/tiny-adventure)
-- **[Unity Tactics Game](https://github.com/ShaneCBarton/unity-tactics)**: A 3D isometric tactics game similar to XCOM that I made in 15 weeks for a school project.
+- **[Unity Tactics Game](https://github.com/ShaneCBarton/unity-tactics)**: A 3D isometric tactics game similar to XCOM that I made in 15 weeks.

 ### 🌐 **Web Projects**
 - **[Calculator](https://github.com/ShaneCBarton/calculator-project)**: A simple calculator project made with JavaScript and HTML/CSS.
 [See the project](https://shanecbarton.github.io/calculator-project/)